Frequently Asked Questions

 What are the Project Leader(s)’ responsibilities?

-The project lead is responsible for submitting the Quality Improvement project application to the NC MOC Project Manager, providing updates (as requested) on the progress of the QI effort and monitoring and verifying physician and PA participation throughout the project.
+The project leader is responsible for submitting the Quality Improvement project application to the NC MOC Program Manager, providing updates (as requested) on the progress of the QI effort and monitoring and verifying physician and PA participation throughout the project.

 Will the NC MOC Program assist me in obtaining my re-certification for MOC Part II or Part III?

-Any ABMS board certified physician affiliated with the University of North Carolina Healthcare System or the Mountain Area Health Education Center (MAHEC) – Mission Health Partners Accountable Care Organization may participate in the NC MOC Program.
+Any ABMS board certified physician affiliated with the University of North Carolina Healthcare System or the Area Health Education Centers (Area L, UNC-Chapel Hill Program Office or MAHEC) may participate in the NC MOC Program.
 The program is multi-specialty; therefore, projects involving physicians from more than one specialty are encouraged.
-Please note that 20 of the 24 Medical Specialty Boards participate in the Portfolio Program.
+Please note that 17 of the 24 ABMS Medical Board participate in the Portfolio Program.

 What is the process for reporting the Part IV MOC credit to the Specialty Medical Boards?